 A locally owned and operated boutique winery nestled in the breathtaking Ozark Mountains.
-Gift shop and tasting room on site with home brew kits, brewing supplies and Dionysus’ own craft brews available soon.
-Primitive or self-sustained camping and one yurt rental on site.
-Hosting parties and special events.
-(479) 209-1234; DionysusWineBrew@gmail.com.
+Gift shop and tasting room on-site with home brewkits, brewing supplies and Dionysus’ own craft brews.
+Primitive or self-sustained camping and one yurt rental on-site.
+Hosts parties and special events.
+DionysusWineBrew@gmail.com.
+479-209-1234.

 St. Mary's Catholic Church

-Beautiful 1902 Roman Basilical style church known for its paintings and ornate goldleaf work.
+Beautiful 1902 Roman Basilica-style church known for its paintings and ornate gold-leaf work.
 Listed on the National Register of Historic Places.
-Half-million-dollar renovation completed in 1999.
+Open daily.

-Head - quarters for Sporting Dog Championship Field Trials held each year March- December, including the National German Shorthaired Association in early March, the Irish Setter Club of America National Field Championship in late October, the Southland Pointer Field Trial Championship in early November and the American Brittany Club National Field Trials in late November.
+Headquarters for Sporting Dog Championship Field Trials held each year March-Dec., including National German Shorthaired Association in early March, Irish Setter Club of America National Field Championship in late Oct., Southland Pointer Field Trial Championship in early Nov. and American Brittany Club National Field Trials in late Nov.

 National Commemorative Site

 Located in front of Charleston Middle School on Main Street, the site honors the district’s role as the first public school in the South to integrate.

 Passes Subiaco as it travels west from Dardanelle through Paris and Charleston into Fort Smith.